slin96/master-thesis/related-work/README.md

 - [website](https://www.verta.ai)
 - [notes](./modelDB/README.md)

-### Scalable Deep Learning on Distributed Infrastructures: Challenges, Techniques, and Tools
+### Scalable Deep Learning on Distributed Infrastructures
 - good overview on how to train a model in a distributed setting
 - especially interesting:
     - describes data parallel training